Nacrescode/Python_Projects/README.md

 - **Beatles_List_Builder:**"A basic list-manipulation exercise that builds a list of Beatles members based on a predefined scenario.
 Covers append, extend, delete, insert, and slicing techniques."
 - **Bubble Sort Variants:** Demonstrates three ways to sort user-provided numbers using the Bubble Sort algorithm—by taking input one-by-one, as a comma-separated string with manual sorting, and with Python’s built-in sort method.
 - **Unique Elements Filter:** Iterates through a list and builds a new one by appending only the first occurrence of each number.
+- **Day of the Year Calculator:** A function-based program that calculates the day number within the year for any given date (year, month, day).
+It correctly handles leap years according to the Gregorian calendar and validates input values to ensure accurate results.